 It’s easy to quickly transform a healthy smoothie into an unhealthy unbalanced one by adding too many fruits or too many of the different superfoods.
 These will quickly add to the calories.

-So it’s important to bare that in mind when making a healthy breakfast smoothie.
+So it’s important to bear that in mind when making a healthy breakfast smoothie.
 If it’s a treat, then that’s a different story (and might be OK every now and again).
-It’s all about the balance.
+It’s all about balance.

 Kale is such a ‘superfood’ leafy green.
 I’ve already talked about it at length over at my post How to make Kale Chips In The Oven.
 Still, here are some of its superpowers.

 - Above all, kale is extremely nutrient-dense while being low in fat.
 It has a great combination of multiple vitamins and heart-healthy omega-3 fatty acids.
 It’s also high in fibre.

 - In addition, it has high amounts of antioxidants, which are anti-inflammatory and can thus improve our heart health.

 I love adding yogurt to smoothies.
 Yogurt adds extra protein and calcium to our diets as well as gut-friendly probiotics, it also adds creaminess to smoothies.
 I either add homemade natural yogurt (Greek Yogurt) or homemade almond yogurt or homemade coconut yogurt.
 These are so much cheaper than store-bought versions where I know I haven’t added any extra additives or preservatives.